thesanju/GPT_voice_assistant/README.md

 ## Project Goals
 - Change input from typing to just by asking.
-- Make and complete AI assistant with raspberry pi
+- Make an complete AI assistant with raspberry pi